moneyhub/navy/README.md

 - **Javascript API for interfacing with Docker and Docker Compose**

   Easily launch and manage environments from your code.
-Useful for if you want to spin up an environment at the start of a test run.
+Useful for if you want to spin up an environment at the start of a test run or extract the host and port of a running service.

 - **Plugin system**